 You will receive a confirmation email if your application has been successful.

-Delivery of donations are made on Tuesdays and Wednesdays
+Delivery of donations is made on Tuesdays and Thursdays.

 Here are some of the highlights from our recent charity cream tea fundraisers!